 The initial two employer members of the Trust were the County of Dukes County and the Martha's Vineyard Regional High School District.
-Subsequent to the initial declaration of Trust by its founding member employers, the Towns of Aquinnah, Chilmark, Edgartown, Oak Bluffs, West Tisbury, the Up-Island Regional School District, the Martha's Vineyard Commission, the Martha's Vineyard Refuse District, the Martha's Vineyard Transit Authority, the Town of Tisbury, and the Martha's Vineyard Land Bank executed Trust Joinder Agreements to join the Trust.
+Subsequent to the initial declaration of Trust by its founding member employers, the Towns of Aquinnah, Chilmark, Edgartown, Oak Bluffs, West Tisbury, Tisbury, the Up-Island Regional School District, the Martha's Vineyard Commission, the Martha's Vineyard Refuse District, the Martha's Vineyard Transit Authority, the Martha's Vineyard Land Bank, and the Oak Bluffs Water District executed Trust Joinder Agreements to join the Trust.

-The Trust is governed (and managed) by a 13-member board of trustees, which are appointed by each participating member employer's board.
+The Trust is governed (and managed) by a 14-member board of trustees, which are appointed by each participating member employer's board.